usnistgov/mobile-threat-catalogue/_cellular-threats/CEL-8.md

 ID: CEL-8
 Threat: Jamming Base Station Radio Interface
 ThreatOrigin: LTE Architecture Overview and Security Analysis (Draft NISTIR 8071) [^166]
+ThreatDescription: An attacker prevents the base station from communicating with mobile devices by broadcasting a signal that overlaps the legitimate base station's communication to the mobile device.
 ExploitExample:
 CVEExample:
 PossibleCountermeasures: